 Complete recovery from an eating disorder is possible.

 I treat adults struggling with:

 During our time working together, we will unpack the issues underlying your relationship with food and your body (heads up - food isn’t really the problem...and neither is your body).
 But treatment isn’t just about talking.
-I will offer you practical day-to-day strategies to help you understand what triggers your difficulties with food and/or body image and learn what you can do differently to start the healing process.
+I will offer you practical day-to-day strategies to help you understand what you can do differently to start the healing process.

-Working together, we can bring balance back into your relationship with food and your body.
+Working together, we can bring balance and peace to your relationship with food and your body.
 Remember, stable, long-term and complete recovery is possible!

 Health at Every Size®

-My passion for assisting people struggling with food and body image led to seven years work with Body Positive Australia in Melbourne, co-facilitating the fabulous RIPE (Recovery is Possible for Everyone) group therapy program, for women diagnosed with binge eating disorder or bulimia nervosa.
+My passion for assisting people struggling with food and body image led to seven years work with Body Positive Australia in Melbourne, co-facilitating the fabulous RIPE (Recovery is Possible for Everyone) group therapy program, for women struggling with binge eating.